shuchu/FieldNameClassification/README.md

     fts = myclassifier.predict_field_type(field_name)

 The value 0.5 is a tunable threshold.
-Its value ranges from [0.0, 1.0], where value 1.0 will return the most similary field name of the querying field_name from the pre-defined dictionary.
+Its value ranges from [0.0, 1.0], where value 1.0 will return the most similary field name from the pre-defined dictionary and doesn't care about the results are make sense or not.
+And value 0.0 will only return the exact matched ones.

 The type of "fts" is a list since a single field_name can be mapped to different field types.